deepakjoshi0123/OS_project_multi_threaded/README.md

 -Writers must write the shared variable X number of times

--Readers must print:
+-Readers must print:-
  The value read
  The number of readers present when value is read.

--Writers must print:
+-Writers must print:-
  The written value
  The number of readers present were when value is written (should be 0)